hectorcorrea/solr-for-newbies/docs/21_analyzers_tokenizers_filters.md

 ## Analyzers, Tokenizers, and Filters

-When we looked at the definition of the `text_general` field type we saw a couple of values that pointed to `tokenizer` and `filters` under the `indexAnalyzer` and `queryAnalyzer` properties.

 The `indexAnalyzer` section defines the transformations to perform *as the data is indexed* in Solr and `queryAnalyzer` defines transformations to perform *as we query for data* out of Solr.
 It's important to notice that the output of the `indexAnalyzer` affects the terms *indexed*, but not the value *stored*.
 The [Solr Reference Guide](https://lucene.apache.org/solr/guide/7_0/analyzers.html) says:

     The output of an Analyzer affects the terms indexed in a given field